dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 useVmConfiguration();
 {% endhighlight %}

 This will result in a zero exit code if all tests pass or a 1 exit code upon test failure.
-See Configuring the Test Environment later for more details.
+See [Configuring the test environment](#configuring-the-test-environment) later for more details.
 You can run the test with the command:

     dart Quicksort.dart